 Localize Your Landing Pages

 A landing page is not just a sales page, especially if it is for a local business.
 Users should feel as if they entered your store virtually.
 So be sure to keep these points in mind:

-- If you have a phone number, include it and make it clickable on mobile version.
+- If you have a phone number, include it and make it clickable on the mobile version.

 - Forms should be above the fold